 Campaigns can thus collect considerable sums through their reach and many individual micro-investments.
-Clever marketing and ambitious networking is a must to increase the reach to potential micro-investors.
+Clever marketing and ambitious networking are a must to increase the reach of potential micro-investors.

 Here are tips for your successful campaign.
 Although money from the masses remains popular, the big hype has faded.
 This is because platform-based fundraising has one big catch: if the minimum fundraising target is missed by the campaign’s deadline then it could all be for nothing.

 | || |

 There are also micro-investments in the venture capital segment, which are typically made in the seed stage of a startup.
 They are usually below the €50,000 threshold.
 In Germany, this type of financing has so far been a rather rare source for startups.